sparcians/map/sparta/sparta/extensions/README.md

 Extensions are typically created via **registered factories**.

-- You may add this macro to your extension subclass .cpp file:
+- You may add this macro to any `.cpp` file built by your simulator:
   - REGISTER_TREE_NODE_EXTENSION(YourExtensionSubclass)
   - Provides earliest possible factory registration
-  - Requires your subclass to provide `static constexpr auto NAME = "<extension-name>";`
 - You can also call `TreeNode::addExtensionFactory()`
   - Can only call before `configureTree()`
 - You can also call `app::Simulation::addTreeNodeExtensionFactory_()`